 3. Fund the Account and Activate the Debit Card

 As a condition for opening joint accounts with a minor, you often need to fund the account at opening as part of the final stage of the application process.

 Placing funds into your child’s account can usually be done with a debit card, credit card or existing bank account.
 There may be some institutions where restrictions vary.

-If you opened a checking account, your account may come paired with a debit card or bank card your kid can use to make purchases or make withdrawals from their deposit accounts.
+If you opened a checking account, your account may come paired with a free debit card or bank card your kid can use to make purchases or make withdrawals from their deposit accounts.

 If so, this card usually takes 1-2 weeks to arrive in the mail after receiving approval of your application, though some banks and credit unions offer temporary cards immediately.

 No matter the timing of when your child receives their debit card, you need to activate the card either online through a secure web portal or by telephone through a toll-free number provided on the card at receipt.

 Many modern banking apps also allow you to activate it through a smartphone app and even carry the card in a digital wallet like Apple Pay (age 13+) or Google Pay (age 16+).

 If your bank account offers a mobile app, (most do these days), whether opened with a traditional bank, credit union or other financial institution, you should consider downloading it on your phone.